tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  intermediate mutable directories as necessary.
 If the final directory is created, it will be populated with initial children from the POST request body, as described above.

+ This accepts a format= argument in the query string, which controls the format of the target directory, if the target directory is created as part of the operation. format= is interpreted in the same way as in the POST/ uri?t=mkdir-with-children operation.
+Note that format= only controls the format of the named target directory; intermediate directories, if created, are created using the default mutable type setting, as configured on the Tahoe-LAFS server responding to the request.

  This operation will return an error if a blocking file is present at any of the parent names, preventing the server from creating the necessary parent